Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Application: Causal Games and Nash Equilibrium

 For each player $i \in N$ in the strategic game, we define the following probability distribution over consequences:

-where $p^\omega_i$ is the probability of causing a certain consequence within a causal structure $\omega$ and $p_i$ are the player's \textit{posterior beliefs} about the causal structure that controls the environment, and $do()$ is the well known intervention operator from \citeauthor{pearl2009causality} \cite{pearl2009causality}.
+where $p^\omega_i$ is the probability of causing a certain consequence within a causal structure $\omega$, and $p_i$ is the player's \textit{posterior beliefs} about the causal structure that controls the environment, and $do()$ is the well-known intervention operator from \citep{pearl2009causality}.
 We now define:

-Notice that $u^C_i$ evaluates an action profile $a \in A$ in terms of the knowledge about the causal structure of each player represented by $p_i$, which allows each player to evaluate the probability of causing outcomes in terms of actions by using the $do$ operator as well as the other actions taken by the other players, given by $a_{-i}$ and the preferences of each player $u_i$.
+Notice that $u^C_i$ evaluates an action profile $a \in A$ in terms of: The knowledge each player has about the causal structure represented by $p_i$, which allows each player to evaluate the probability of causing outcomes in terms of actions by using the $do$ operator, as well as the \textit{observed} actions that are taken by the other players, given by $a_{-i}$, and the preferences of each player $u_i$.
 Using this new function, we define the equilibrium for a strategic game with causal information and Bayesian players as: \begin{definition} A Nash equilibrium for this \textit{causal strategic game} is an action profile $a^\ast \in A$ if and only if

 \end{definition} This is, an action profile is a Nash equilibrium if and only if each player uses her current knowledge about the causal structure of the environment in order to (causally) produce the best possible outcome given the actions taken by the other players.
-The existence of the Causal Nash Equilibrium is guaranteed if every $A_i$ is a nonempty compact convex set in some $\mathbb{R}^n$ and if the preference relation induced by $u^C_i$ is continuous and quasi-concave as proved in \citep{osborne1994course}.
+The existence of the Causal Nash Equilibrium is guaranteed if every $A_i$ is a nonempty compact convex set in some $\mathbb{R}^n$ and if the preference relation induced by $u^C_i$ is continuous and quasi-concave as proved by \cite{osborne1994course}.